 Eddieana enjoys spending time and educating her three children on life and living, she also likes hanging out with family and friends, working out including Zumba, Kangoo jumps, taking long walks with fiancé, traveling, shopping, and maintaining self-care.

-Cassidy graduated in 2018 with a BS in Psychology from Northern Illinois University.
-Pursuing an MS in Mental Health Counseling from Walden University, she is interning with ABC.
+Cassidy Padal, BS, MS Intern, graduated in 2018 with a BS in Psychology from Northern Illinois University.
+Graduated April 2022 with an MS in Mental Health Counseling from Walden University, she is interning with ABC.
+She coordinates with the Weekend Front Desk East.

 Her passions in the mental health field include trauma and crisis, chronic mental illness, and advocating for vulnerable persons such as children or elders.
 She wants to get to know each client personally and tailor an individualized approach for their needs.